Loading...

 The online marketplace is dramatically changing as innovative technologies are driving growth tactics.
-According to a report from insider intelligence, worldwide eCommerce sales will exceed $5 trillion for the first time, which is expected to surge to $7 billion by 2025.
+According to a report from Insider Intelligence, worldwide eCommerce sales will exceed $5 trillion for the first time, which is expected to surge to $7 billion by 2025.

 In eCommerce and direct-to-consumer (DTC) businesses, customers have all the power, which is why they are everything.
 Their expectations are always high, and to give them a stimulus for purchase, you must offer them a seamless customer experience at every touch point.
 Now, big question!
 How do you do that effectively?

 As data and BI are disrupting every domain, so is the case with e-commerce.
-The data brings customer trails, and analytics enables organizations to harness value from this data. eCommerce analytics platforms enable you to track the performance of customers, identify the most- and least-performing products, analyze buying behavior, and determine issues.
+The data brings customer trails, and analytics enables organizations to harness value from this data. eCommerce analytics platforms enable you to track the performance of customers, identify the most- and least-performing products, analyze buying behaviour, and determine issues.
 Let us see what eCommerce analytics can offer your business and why it is necessary.

 According to a report from Deloitte, the data shows that “49% of respondents say that analytics helps them make better decisions, another 16% says that it better enables strategic decisions, whereas 10% said that analytics improved relationship with both customers and business partners.

 We can say it is a process of accumulating data from disparate sources, ingesting and processing the data, and getting a “single source of truth” within an organization.
-This unified view of customers’ preferences allows businesses to take data-driven decisions.
+This unified view of customers’ preferences allows businesses to make data-driven decisions.
 In eCommerce analytics, multiple metrics can drive strategic decision-making.
 But there are 5 key pillars to catch, which include discovery, acquisition, conversion, retention, and marketing ROI.

 When it comes to eCommerce analytics, organizations usually get overwhelmed when they start focusing only on “how”. i.e., How much information do they need?
 How will the process go?
 In many cases, the decisions are based on gut feelings rather than real-time requirements.
 So, a reliable business partner that can navigate your business across is the first thing to do a thing.
 Looking forward, here are 5 key pillars to understand to drive growth in e-commerce: